 - Add the egg, molasses, maple syrup and vanilla.
 Mix about 2 minutes or until fully combined.

-- In a seperate bowl combine all the dry ingredients together.
+- In a separate bowl combine all the dry ingredients together.
 Mix the dry into the wet until fully incorporated.

 - Using a cookie scoop, scoop out the dough and place onto cookie sheet.
 The dough will be a little sticky.
 I used the back of a spoon to flatten the cookies out a little although you can use your hands.
 Sprinkle with sugar.

 - Bake 10-12 minutes.

 - Let cool on cookie sheet about 5 minutes then remove to wire rack to finish cooling.

 - Once cooled take white chocolate chips and carefully melt in the microwave.
 Add coconut oil sparingly and only if you need to think down the chocolate.
 Drizzle on top of cookies.